 Photo: Looking towards Orebić, Credit: Andrea šain

-Walkers can choose from six hiking trails with a total length of 39 km.
-Four of them lead to the highest peak of St Elijah 961m above Orebić.
+Walkers can also choose from four routes to the highest peak of St Elijah 961m above Orebić.
 Pelješac’s most famous hiking destination is also the greatest challenge for hikers.
 The view from the top is truly spectacular, with the islands of Korčula, Brač, Hvar, Vis, Mljet laid out before you.
 On clear days, you can even see the outlines of Italy.
 On the other side – the Neretva River, and the mountains of Biokovo and Mosor.

 On the water, windsurfers will relish the chance to test their skills in the Mistral winds blowing through the Pelješac channel.

-The Maritime Museum is also a must-see, and on the hill above the town, sits the Franciscan monastery museum with votive paintings of sailors and their families.
+Other fascinating sights include The Ston saltworks - the oldest and largest preserved saltworks in the Mediterranean - and the Maritime Museum in Orebić, which is the most important on the peninsula.
+On the hill above Orebić, sits the Franciscan monastery museum with votive paintings of sailors and their families.
 In the monastery, visit the church and the scenic viewpoint of Our Lady of Angels.

 MLJET-CROATIA